Pimco offers special bonuses in wake of Bill Gross exit

-NEW YORK (Reuters) - Pacific Investment Management Co has created a 225 million-euro ($279.75 million) award program to retain top talent after the surprise departure of co-founder and Chief Investment Officer Bill Gross, Allianz SE ALVGE.DE said on Friday.
+NEW YORK, Nov 7 (Reuters) - Pacific Investment Management Co has created a 225 million-euro ($279.75 mln) award program to retain top talent after the surprise departure of co-founder and Chief Investment Officer Bill Gross, Allianz SE said on Friday.

 The Special Performance Award consists of cash to be granted in the fourth quarter and paid over the next 12 to 30 months, Pimco’s Munich, Germany-based parent said in its quarterly report.